skyscrapers/terraform-teleport/README.md

 This module will deploy Teleport on an EC2 instance.
 The same server will run both `auth` and `proxy`.
 It'll also create an EIP and a Route53 record to be able to access Teleport.
 The server will use Letsencrypt to retrieve a valid certificate for the Teleport server.
 It'll use the DNS challenge with Route53 to validate the domain name, but in case the Route53 sub-zone is not completely setup during the first boot and Letsencrypt fails to generate a valid certificate, the server will keep retrying until it does, and in the meantime, Teleport will use a self-signed certificate for the Web UI and API.

+### Requirements

+These are the requirements to apply this module:

+- Teleport pre-built in an AMI: to avoid relying on external sources during boot time, all dependencies have to be present in the AMI, and that includes Teleport, certbot (with the Route53 plugin) and CloudWatch logs agent.
+Skyscrapers maintains such an AMI, and can be found with the filter: `owner-id`: "496014204152", `name`: "ebs-teleport-*", `tag:project`: "teleport".
+- Route53 zone
+- VPC and a subnet where to deploy the EC2 instance

 ### Available variables

 * [`project`]: String(required): A project where this setup belongs to.
 Only for naming reasons.